ideepakrajput/wifi_file_transfer/README.md

 1. Start the server - it will display the local IP address
 2. Share the displayed address with other devices on the same WiFi network
 3. Upload files by dragging and dropping or clicking the upload area
+4. View image thumbnails and click to preview in full screen
+5. Use left/right arrow keys or buttons to navigate between images
+6. Select multiple files using checkboxes for batch operations
-4. Share text snippets using the "Share Text" tab
+7. Share text snippets using the "Share Text" tab
-5. Download or delete files as needed
+8. Download or delete files as needed

 ## Configuration